Wales ambulance strike postponed after better pay offer

 Thousands of ambulance workers have been holding walkouts since December, with GMB members only responding to life-threatening calls.

-The union has long been calling for better pay, above inflation, and was set to hold fresh strikes in February and March.
+Staff staged two strikes in January as part of their calls for better pay, above inflation.

-It put increasing pressure on the Welsh government as strikes left the service "seriously disrupted".
+It put increasing pressure on the Welsh government asstrikes left the service "seriously disrupted".